whoisdsmith/BOOKMRKS-MTHRFCKR-II/Tech/PC.md

 ---

-### PC-Software-Hackintosh
+#### PC-Software-Hackintosh

 ![](https://www.tonymacx86.com/images/tonymacx86-logo.png)

 [How to Install OS X Mavericks using Clover](https://www.tonymacx86.com/mavericks-desktop-guides/125632-how-install-os-x-mavericks-using-clover.html) - How to Install OS X Mavericks using Clover  Clover is a new and exciting open source EFI bootloader.
-Developed over the past 2 years by a group of developers at Project OS X led by Slice, Clover...
+Developed over the past 2 years by a group of developers at Project OS X led by Slice, Clover…

 2022-02-24T13:17:34.000Z